Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

 `forcefields` (Default = "oldff/leaprc.ff99SB,leaprc.gaff")
 :   Comma-separated list of force fields used to build Amber topologies.
 This variable is more flexible than the existing ones (`protein_forcefield` and `ligand_forcefield`).
-The goal of this variable is to provide convenient support for complex systems like this: [5O8F](https://www.rcsb.org/3d-view/5o8f).
-Supports all force fields tested in `protein_forcefield` and `ligand_forcefield` variables:
+The goal of this variable is to provide convenient support for complex systems like this one: [5O8F](https://www.rcsb.org/3d-view/5o8f).
+It supports all force fields tested in `protein_forcefield` and `ligand_forcefield` variables:

     !!! inline end important "Keep in mind"
         * You don't need to define it when you use a topology.
 Please refer to the section